Valais: History

 Following the Raron affair, the canton was the location of the Valais witch trials between 1428 and 1447 in which at least 367 men and women were put to death.
 This event marks one of the earliest witch scares in late medieval Europe.
 The phenomenon later spread to other parts of the continent.

-With the election of Walther von Supersax of Conches as bishop in 1457, the German-speaking part of the valley finally attained supremacy.
+With the election of Walther II.
+Supersaxo von der Fluhe (from Conches) as bishop in 1457, the German-speaking part of the valley finally attained supremacy.
 At the outbreak of the Burgundian Wars in 1475, the bishop of Sion and the Zenden made a treaty with Bern.
 In November of the same year, they seized all Lower or Savoyard Valais up to Martigny.
 In March 1476, after the victory of Grandson, they advanced and captured St Maurice, Évian, Thonon and Monthey.
 They had to give up the last three districts in 1477 but won them again in 1536.
 In the treaty of Thonon in 1569, Monthey, Val-d'llliez, and Le Bouveret were permanently annexed to Valais.
 These conquered districts in the Lower Valais were ruled as subject lands by the bishop and the Tithings of the Upper Valais until 1798.
-On March 12, 1529, Valais became an associate member (Zugewandter Ort) of the Swiss Confederation.
+On 12 March 1529, Valais became an associate member (Zugewandter Ort) of the Swiss Confederation.

 In the early 17th century, the aristocratic governors of the districts in the Upper Valais pressured the prince-bishop of Sion to abdicate secular power, which was achieved temporarily in 1613 and then permanently in 1634, when the country became the federal Republic of the Seven Tithings under the rule of a Landeshauptmann.
 The republic in its original form existed until 1798, when the districts of the Lower Valais, until then ruled as subjects, successfully revolted against the Seven Tithings and achieved equal status within the republic.
 During the French invasion of the Swiss Confederacy in the same year, Valais was incorporated into the Helvetic Republic until 1802 when it became the separate Rhodanic Republic.

-In 1810 the Rhodanic Republic was annexed by the First French Empire as the departement of Simplon.
-The department was occupied by Austrian troops in late 1813, and on 4 August 1815 Valais finally entered the Swiss Confederation as a canton.
+In 1810, the Rhodanic Republic was annexed by the First French Empire as the departement of Simplon.
+The department was occupied by Austrian troops in late 1813; on 4 August 1815, Valais finally entered the Swiss Confederation as a canton.
 In 1845, Valais joined the Catholic separatist league (Sonderbund) which led to what is called the Sonderbund War.
-99,000 Swiss Federal troops under General Henri Dufour were faced by 79,000 Separatists, but in the end, Valais chose not to fight.
+Under General Henri Dufour, 99,000 Swiss Federal troops were faced by 79,000 Separatists, but in the end, Valais chose not to fight.

 The beginning of the modern history of Valais essentially coincides with the exploration of the High Alps, the first ascent of the Matterhorn in 1865 marking the end of the golden age of alpinism.
 The boom of tourism followed in the late 19th century.
 In 1878, the Simplon Railway connected Brig, the last town before the Simplon Pass, from Lausanne and Geneva and other major cities of the Swiss Plateau.